NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     used.
     Give a port number or a range of the form "low-high", without spaces.

-    The **outgoing-port-permit** and **outgoing-port-avoid** statements are
+    The :ref:`outgoing-port-permit:<unbound.conf.outgoing-port-permit>` and
+    :ref:`outgoing-port-avoid:<unbound.conf.outgoing-port-avoid>` statements
-    processed in the line order of the config file, adding the permitted ports and subtracting the avoided ports from the set of allowed ports.
+    are processed in the line order of the config file, adding the permitted ports and subtracting the avoided ports from the set of allowed ports.
     The processing starts with the non IANA allocated ports above 1024 in the set of allowed ports.